-For any parent working from home with children, the conundrum of balancing lockdown boredom with tech is proving a tricky one.
+For any parent, the conundrum of balancing boredom with tech is can be a tricky one.

-Whether your child is into Roblox, Minecraft, TikTok or some other game or app, balancing the increased time they are now spending on phones, ipads and Xboxes can be one of the biggest parenting challenges of the pandemic.
+Whether your child is into Roblox, Minecraft, TikTok or some other game or app, balancing the time they spend on phones, ipads and Xboxes can be one of the biggest parenting challenges.